takashi/dots/README.md

 # Notice

 This theme is using [haml](https://github.com/haml/haml), [sass](https://github.com/nex3/sass), [compass](https://github.com/chriseppstein/compass) and [susy](https://github.com/ericam/susy).
-please istall these dependencies to use this theme
+please install these dependencies to use this theme

 # Rake Commands